isomerpages/moe-gongshangpri/_for-pupils/The Singapore Student Learning Space.md

 ### **The Singapore Student Learning Space**
 * Log in to [The Singapore Student Learning Space (SLS)](https://vle.learning.moe.edu.sg/login) here.

-*   [User Guide for The Student Learning Space (SLS)](https://mo.learning.moe.edu.sg/UserGuide/Vle/student-features.html).
-You will need to be logged in to SLS to be able to view.
+*   [User Guide for The Student Learning Space (SLS)](https://mo.learning.moe.edu.sg/UserGuide/Vle/student-features.html).**website unavailable** You will need to be logged in to SLS to be able to view.

 * For any SLS account or password queries, please approach the following:<br>
 1\.Your Form Teacher;<br>